 Frank Fredericks serves as an interfaith chaplain at NYC.
 He is the founder of World Faith, a global movement to end religious violence, and Mean Communications, a digital agency for social good.
 After working in the music industry, managing artists such as Lady Gaga, Frank founded World Faith in 2008.
 He has been recognized as a Global Shaper by the World Economic Forum, and is a Fellow Alumnus of Leading for Impact at Oxford Skoll Centre, AMENDS at Stanford, IFYC, Soliya, Ariane de Rothschild, and YouthActionNet.
-He did his BM at NYU and his MBA at Oxford University as a Global Shaper Scholar from the World Economic Forum.
+He did his BM at NYU and his MBA at Oxford Said as a Global Shaper Scholar from the World Economic Forum.

 Julie Novas, Senior Affiliate Chaplain